ccbs-stradl/mdd-mwas-trial/README.md

 6. Probes to exclude: TEXT FILE;  this should point to a file containing a list of CpG sites (no header) that are cross-hybridising or polymorphic.
 This will remove these CpGs prior to running MWAS.
 If you wish to retain these CpGs, supply an empty file here.
       **FORMAT:** textfile containing a list of CpGs to remove (ho header)

+**Input files**

+The following arguments in the pipeline are free text input.
+You will need input the paths and file names for these based on the phenotype and covariate files you are analysing.

+FILE: **mdd_mwas**
+Lines: 6:8, 14; 44:46, 52; 58:60, 66 (DO NOT change anything in the main script; this is just for information purposes)

 TEMPLATE.R has the token \____TRAIT\___ which should be replaced by the trait to be analysed